TRAVEL: Arrive Bariloche; 20 minute – 2 hour drive to rivers

 NOT INCLUDED: Flights, license, gear and services in Buenos Aires

 Experience the ultimate trout fishing in Argentina by linking our Wilderness Fishing Expeditions with fine lodging.
 Possibly our most popular trip, our Expedition/Lodge Combo trip combines the adventure of deluxe camping and superior fly fishing in Patagonia’s backcountry with the luxury and culture of a private, 4-5 star lodge.
-Your customized Expedition/Lodge Combo will have you fly fishing in Patagonia at peak times and on the best water.
+We’ll customize your trip and have you fly fishing in Patagonia at peak times and on the best water.

-After 3-4 nights camping on the river, a comfortable lodge offers a welcomed change of pace.
-Our select lodges and ranches offer private trout water, sophistication, fine cuisine and warm hospitality.
-However, the multi-day float trip is usually the highlight, creating the fondest, longest-lasting memories.
+After 2-4 nights camping on the river, a comfortable lodge offers a welcomed change of pace.
+Our select lodges and ranches offer private trout water, sophistication and fine cuisine.
+However, the multi-day float trip is usually the highlight of the trip.
 Perhaps it’s the long fishing days, the awe of Patagonia’s wilderness, the laughs and bond between angler and guide or the rhythm of the river.
 Either way, we guarantee that a year after your trip you will either still be talking about it or doing it again.

 Guests will enjoy first class service and accommodations on the float trip and at the lodge.
-Our expeditions are fully catered by our camp assistants, chef and Patagonia fishing guides.
-All camping gear is provided and includes one walk-in, 6ft ceiling, 4-man tent per two anglers, complete with air mattresses, sturdy cots, pillows, and spacious sleeping bags.
-We have a large dining tent, full bar, shower, electricity and a proper outdoor toilet.
-To ensure ample room in drift boats, our baggage boatman carries only camp gear and rows past anglers mid-day to ensure camp is set up and hors d’oeuvres are waiting upon your arrival.
+Our float trips are fully catered by our camp assistants, chef and Patagonia fishing guides.
+All camping gear is provided and includes a 4-man tent per two anglers, complete with air mattresses, sturdy cots, pillows, and spacious sleeping bags.
+We have a large dining tent, bar, sun shower, electricity and a proper outdoor toilet.
+To ensure ample room in drift boats, our camp crew carries all camp gear and rows past anglers mid-day to ensure camp is set up and hors d’oeuvres are waiting upon your arrival.
 In the evening, fish until dark or enjoy cocktails by the fire while dinner is prepared.

 The Caleufu River starts in Lanín National Park and run roughly 50 miles until it reaches the Alicura Reservoir.
 With most of the river surrounded by private ranches, our 3 night/4 day expeditions offer the only way to fish the entire river.
 In the higher elevation the river cuts through beautiful low canyons and pine forests while the lower portions meanders through the Patagonian steppe along grassy, willow lined banks.
 The Caleufu hosts a healthy population of Rainbow and Brown Trout averaging 15-18 inches.
 Large Brown Trout of 9-12 pounds lurk in the deepest pools and demand a streamer.
 Dry flies and nymphs all work incredibly well in this medium sized, freestone river where insects and Pancora Crabs thrive.
 This river is best from November to mid-January when there is enough water to float.
 The intimate Caleufu River offers seclusion, superior fishing and spectacular scenery and is not to be missed.